Top 10 Qualities Of A Good Plumber

 Well, by knowing these 9 qualities of an outstanding plumber, you’re one step closer to choosing the right, local plumber for the job!

-Here are 9 qualities of an amazing, local plumber.
+Here are 9 qualities of an fantastic, local plumber.
 Ideally, your plumber should be:

 Licensed and certified